 Niharika Senapati is a freelance dance artist based in Melbourne.
 Niharika has been performing in works for Chunky Move since 2012, working closely with the company’s artistic director Anouk van Dijk as a dancer and assistant.
-Works performed for Chunky Move include Rule of Thirds (2016) Depth of Field (Dance Massive, 2015), gentle is the power (M1 Contact Festival Singapore & Summersalt Festival, 2015), Embodiment 1:1:1 (ACCA, 2014) 247 Days (Dance Massive, 2013) and An Act of Now (Melbourne Festival, 2012).
+Works performed for Chunky Move include ANTI–GRAVITY (2017), Rule of Thirds (2016) Depth of Field (Dance Massive, 2015), gentle is the power (M1 Contact Festival Singapore & Summersalt Festival, 2015), Embodiment 1:1:1 (ACCA, 2014) 247 Days (Dance Massive, 2013) and An Act of Now (Melbourne Festival, 2012).
 She was Choreography Assistant for Safe Places (Schauspiel Frankfurt, 2016) and Complexity of Belonging (Melbourne Festival, 2013).
-In 2017 Niharika will perform in ANTI GRAVITY, as part of Asia TOPA and Dance Massive.

 Alongside this, Niharika has also been working with many choreographers and artists around Australia, including Lucy Guerin, Emma Fishwick, Rachel Arianne Ogle, Brooke Stamp, Joanna Pollitt, Jacob Lehrer, and Leisel Zink.
 She performed in Fishwick’s microLandscapes (Next Wave festival, 2016) Ogle’s precipice (Perth Winter Arts Festival, Aug 2014) and Zink’s fifteen (Next Wave Festival, May 2012).